msg-systems/holmes-extractor/README.md

   [3] -- 'is_highest_activation' -- 'True' if this was the word at which the highest activation score reported in 'score' was achieved, otherwise 'False'.
   [4] -- 'explanation' -- a human-readable explanation of the word match from the perspective of the document word (e.g. to be used as a tooltip over it).

+answers -- an array of arrays with the semantics:

+  [0] -- the index of the first character of a potential answer to an initial question word.
+  [1] -- one more than the index of the last character of a potential answer to an initial question
+    word.
 ```

 <a id="a-note-on-the-license"></a>
 ### 7 A note on the license

 Holmes encompasses several concepts that build on work that the author, Richard
-Paul Hudson, carried out as a young graduate and for which his former
+Paul Hudson, carried out as a recent graduate and for which his former
 employer, [Definiens](https://www.definiens.com), has since been granted a
 [U.S. patent](https://patents.google.com/patent/US8155946B2/en).
 Definiens has kindly permitted the author to publish Holmes under the GNU General Public